rikulo/rikulo-docs/stream/Request_and_Response/Request_Routing.md

 ##Map URI to a Request Handler

 A URI is typically mapped to a request handler (aka., renderer).
-A request handler is as a closure.
+A request handler is a function (aka., a closure).
 Its first argument must be [HttpConnect](api:stream).
-It can take additional optional named parameters.
-For example,

-    void listUser(HttpConnect connect) {
-    }
-    void deleteUser(HttpConnect connect, {String user}) {
-    }

-The request handler can return a string if it decides to forward the request to another URI.
-For example,

-    String deleteUser(HttpConnect connect) {
-      if (!isLogin(connect))
-         return "/login";
-      //...delete the user
-    }
+For more information, please refer to [Request Handling](Request_Handling.md).

 ##Map URI to Another URI